nickbrandt/GitLab/doc/administration/gitaly/index.md

 needs to be enabled in your GitLab configuration.
 [Since GitLab v12.3](https://gitlab.com/gitlab-org/gitlab/issues/6481), the new indexer becomes the default and no configuration is required.

-NOTE: **Note:** While Gitaly can be used as a replacement for NFS, it's not recommended to use EFS as it may impact GitLab's performance.
-Review the [relevant documentation](../high_availability/nfs.md#avoid-using-awss-elastic-file-system-efs) for more details.

 ### Network architecture

 The following list depicts what the network architecture of Gitaly is: